-Reverse sneezing is a condition where your dog or cat extend their neck and starts making gasping noises that sound like the pet is on its last legs.
-Your dog may even snort or make honking noises all while acting like he can’t catch his breath.
+Reverse sneezing is a condition where your dog or cat extends their neck and starts making gasping noises that sound like the pet is on its last legs.
+Your dog may even snort or make honking noises, all while acting like he can’t catch his breath.

-The sneezing is caused by a contraction of your dog’s throat and soft palate that is triggered by an irritant, pollen, excitement, fragrances, tight collar.
+The sneezing is caused by a contraction of your dog’s throat and soft palate triggered by an irritant, pollen, excitement, fragrances, tight collar.

 A loud sound is heard each time he inhales.
 Generally, a dog will reverse sneeze a few times in a row, and the whole thing will be over within the next 10 to 15 seconds or so.

 The condition rarely requires any treatment.
 The spasm is usually over as soon as your dog stops sneezing.
 Massage your dog’s throat to prevent the spasm if the episode continues beyond a few seconds.
 Rubbing your dog’s throat helps to calm him down, slow down his breathing, relaxes him, and eventually stop his snorting.